The Polyamine Nexus: The Crossroads of Growth, Development, and Stress in Plants and Fungi

 However, it should be also taken into consideration, that the polyamine metabolism is dynamic, putrescine, spermidine and spermine can be rapidly converted into each other in the polyamine cycle.
 Furthermore, polyamine metabolism is also linked to the synthesis of plant hormones and other signaling molecules, such as NO, H2O2, or GABA; furthermore, their catabolism is also linked to the C and N metabolism.

-By examining polyamine metabolism and signaling at the crossroads of growth, development and stress we would like identify and understand the genetic and molecular mechanisms that facilitate plant viability and stress tolerance. the research seeks to.
+By examining polyamine metabolism and signaling at the crossroads of growth, development and stress, the research featured in this research topic seeks to identify and illuminate the genetic and molecular mechanisms that facilitate plant viability and stress tolerance.
 Additionally, the topic will explore how manipulating polyamine levels could enhance stress tolerance and improve agricultural productivity, addressing pivotal questions on the modulation of these pathways and their practical applications.

 To gather further insights in the dynamic role of polyamines, we welcome articles addressing, but not limited to, the following themes: